Armadillidium pulchellum (Zencker, 1798)

 GB IUCN status: Least Concern

 Our seven Armadillidium species and Eluma caelata (Family Armadillidiidae) are readily recognised in the field by their truncated 'square' uropods that end flush with the body and their ability to roll into a protective sphere (similar truncated uropods are also seen in the non-native Armadillidae species).

-This is an attractively mottled pill-woodlouse (to 5mm).
-It shares its distinctive mottling and the dark patch on the 7th epimera with A. pictum.
+Armadillidium pulchellum is a small (to 5 mm body length) attractively mottled pill-woodlouse.
+It shares its distinctive mottling and the dark patch on the 7th epimera with A. pictum (a larger species).
 There is considerable overlap in the distribution and habitat preferences of A. pulchellum and A. pictum and the two are easily confused.
-A. vulgare juveniles are never as attractively mottled, and lack the dark patch on the 7th epimera (See Gregory & Richards, 2008).
+The shape of the male first pleopods in diagnostic, but females are more tricky.
+A. vulgare immatures are never as attractively mottled and lack the dark patch on the 7th epimera.

-It occurs under stones or mats of plants, among sparsely vegetated screes, leaf litter, grasses, mosses, sometimes associated with ants (rarely within rotten wood).
+It occurs under stones or mats of plants, among sparsely vegetated screes, leaf litter, grasses, mosses, sometimes associated with ants (rarely within rotten wood, such as pine stumps).

 This summary is based on the detailed account in Gregory (2009).

 Gregory, S. (2009) Woodlice and Waterlice (Isopoda: Oniscidea & Asellota) in Britain and Ireland.
 Field Studies Council/Centre for Ecology & Hydrology.